DecentralizedDerivatives/DRCT_standard/README.md

 **Step 6: Operator - Set Factory Variables**

-     factory.setVariables(1000000000000000,7,1); //token ratio, duration (days), multiplier (this is current DApp settings) factory.setBaseToken(base.address);
+     factory.setVariables(1000000000000000,7,1,0); //token ratio, duration (days), multiplier, swapFee factory.setBaseToken(base.address);
      factory.setUserContract(userContract.address);
      factory.setDeployer(deployer.address);
      factory.settokenDeployer(tokenDeployer.address);
      factory.setOracleAddress(oracle.address);

 The token ratio's simplify the number of DRCT tokens per base token.
 For wrapped Ether, one Ether gets you 1e18 tokens.
 To simplify this, we create a token ratio of 1e15 which means that for every one Ether worth of wrapped Ether, the party gets 1000 DRCT tokens.
 The duration is the number of days the contract lasts (from the start date onward).
 The multiplier is the number by which the reference rate is multiplied by.
 Note that this also limits the contract in terms of potential upside/downside.
 A multiplier of 10 means that if the underlying rate moves by 5%, the contract pays out based on a 50% change in the reference rate.
 Since contracts are capped at a 100% move in either direction, a multiplier of 10 will be capped at moves of 10%.
+The swapFee allows the opearator to charge a fee when a contract is created by the user.

 **Step 7: Operator - Create DRCT Tokens**

 The DRCT tokens are the ERC20 tokens that represent the specific shares in a contract.
 Since the contracts are standardized at the factory level, the DRCT tokens are interchangeable within the same DRCT token address (it does not matter what specific contract the DRCT token maps to).
 The token contract is expanded from normal ERC20 tokens to track the number and address of holders for use by the operator when paying out the contracts.
 If you are the first party to do a contract on a given start date, you will need to create the DRCT tokens.

-     factory.deployTokenContract( 1516492800, true) ;
+     factory.deployTokenContract( 1516492800);
-     factory.deployTokenContract( 1516492800, false) ;
+     factory.deployTokenContract( 1516492800);

 **Step 8: Operator - Creating contracts**